 2. Mixed progress on inclusion at aid agencies, but no coordinated approach.

 Since the U.N.
-Convention on the Rights of Disabilities was signed nearly 10 years ago, there have been some “important changes” in how bilateral and international organizations address the subject, Devandas Aguilar said.
+Convention on the Rights of Persons with Disabilities was signed nearly 10 years ago, there have been some “important changes” in how bilateral and international organizations address the subject, Devandas Aguilar said.
 But efforts to foster inclusive programs and spaces are limited, and often confined to specific programming rather than mainstreamed throughout.
 The U.N. building itself does not have signs in braille, she noted.

 “There is a certain reluctancy in some agencies, I will say the World Bank is one of them, to advance at the right pace,” she said.

 In the last five years, the United Kingdom’s Department for International Development and the Australian government have adopted strategies to mainstream the rights of people with disabilities throughout their aid programs.
 Australia is currently undergoing an evaluation of their mainstreaming process, according to Devandas Aguilar.

 The United States Agency for International Development has “made some efforts.”
 Meanwhile for the European Union and Germany, “much more can be done at that level,” she said.

 “All of them, as I mentioned, have started [work in mainstreaming], but I still think that most of it is not quite coordinated and so what you see is that you have a specific program, but then it doesn’t talk to the other mainstream programs,” Devandas Aguilar said.